 There are two caveats.

 Many Lionel transformers deliver about 6 volts on their lowest setting.
-Marx and Flyer trains run pretty fast at even 6 volts.
-The maximum setting of 18 volts on most Lionels, such as a ZW or KW, is more than a Marx or Flyer needs, if you intend for the train to stay on the track and you don’t want to burn up the armature.
+Marx and postwar Flyer trains run pretty fast at even 6 volts.
+The maximum setting of 20 volts on most Lionels, such as a ZW or KW, is more than a Marx or Flyer needs, if you intend for the train to stay on the track and you don’t want to burn up the armature.
 As for 24 volts, present on some Lionel transformers?
 Let’s not think about that.
 So, with a Lionel transformer, keep a light hand on the throttle.
 15 volts is what you want, so don’t turn the throttle up more than 3/4 of the way.

 And in the 1970s and 1980s, Lionel shipped a few cheap starter-type sets with small DC transformers.
 In a pinch, you can run an earlier train from all three makes on that.
 But don’t try to run a Lionel train expecting DC with an AC transformer.
 They won’t run, and eventually the AC will damage that locomotive.
 Lionel stopped this practice somewhere around 1984 or 85.
 If the transformer has a black plastic case with printing molded on it and the direction switch is a sliding switch that locks in place rather than a pushbutton, there’s a pretty good chance it’s DC.